Print

 • 4 sprigs of fresh thyme (or 1 teaspoon dried)

-• 2 teaspoons of herbs de Provence
+• 2 teaspoons herbs de Provence

-• ½ cup drained non-pareil capers (the small ones)
+• 1/2 cup drained non-pareil capers (the small ones)

 Instructions

-3. Core, seed and devein the bell peppers, and cut them into one-inch pieces.
+3. Core, seed and devein the bell peppers and cut them into one-inch pieces.

-5. Add the onions, bell peppers and garlic.
-Cook, stirring, over high heat, about two minutes.
-Add the tomatoes and tomato paste, and stir to blend.
-Add the bay leaf, thyme, herbs de Provence and capers.
-Add a bit of salt and black pepper to taste.
-Bring to a boil, reduce the heat to a simmer.
-Cover and simmer gently for 30 minutes.
+7. Add the bay leaf, thyme, herbs de Provence and capers.
+Season with another pinch or two of salt and black pepper to taste.
+Bring to a boil over high heat and once bubbling, lower the heat and simmer gently, covered, for 30 minutes.

 Notes